‘Born again': Woman hit by lightning while walking her dog out of rehab after a year

 "I am starting to think about the future for the first time in this whole year, and it seems very new, still," Teixeira said.
 "It feels like I was born again, it feels like starting a whole new life."

-She was accompanied on Thursday by her family as well as her dog, Bruce, who she was walking when the lightning strike derailed her life on Saturday, Sept.
+She was accompanied on Thursday by her family and her dog, Bruce, who she was walking when the lightning strike derailed her life on Saturday, Sept.
 9, 2023.

 The last thing she remembers from that day in Savin Hill Beach in Dorchester was someone offering a nice comment about Bruce.